Configuring the release profile

 If you are using a workspace you should specify this in the top-level

 [profile.release] # Enable link-time optimization, eliminates more code and inlines across crate boundaries. # Default: false lto = true # codegen-units of 1 gives best optimization, but disables parallel building. # Default: 16 codegen-units = 1 # Includes debug information in release builds.
 Necessary for profiling.
-Does not # slow down the executable. debug = true # The default optimization level is 3 for release mode builds. # "s" means optimize for size, "z" reduces size even more. opt-level = 3
+Does not # slow down the executable. debug = true # The default optimization level is 3 for release mode builds. # 0 means disable optimization and is the default for debug mode buids. # (Setting opt-level=1 for debug builds is a good way of speeding them up a bit.) # "s" means optimize for size, "z" reduces size even more. opt-level = 3

 In addition, if you only care about running on your PC, you can instruct Cargo and rustc to produce a native binary.
 The easiest way to do this on a ‘one-off’ basis is